GhanaNLP/GhanaTopics/README.md

-# Ghana Topics 2025
+# Ghana Topics

-A collaborative public information project to identify key topics that appeared frequently in Ghanaian news in 2025.
+A collaborative public information project to identify key topics that appeared frequently in Ghanaian news annually.
+The current results are from analysing news articles published in 2025.

 ------